 Why I didn’t think we would homeschool

-We decided to give it a shot and go by the motto “one year at a time”.
+We decided to give it a shot “one year at a time”.
 I’m no experienced guru and definitely still feel out of place all the time.

 But I gave myself one year to try homeschooling as a “test” to see if I wanted to keep going.
-We do!
 There are many reasons why I didn’t think I would begin homeschooling.

 - It sounded overwhelming!